docunid/readthemanuals.md/docs/projects/advent/14/readme.md

 ![door](door.jpg)

-The components...resistance day again, this time it is 22 k&#8486; of resistance.
+The components...a through-hole resistor with long, pliable leads.
+This time it is 22 k&#8486; of resistance.

 ![components](components.jpg)